Meeting

 Tony was awarded the Centenary Medal in 2001 in recognition of his distinguished career in public service.

-Tony was appointed as Chair of CS Energy in December 2024.
-He is a member of CS Energy's Performance and Investment Committee and the People, Culture and Remuneration Committee.
+Tony was appointed as Chair of CS Energy in December 2024 and is a member of CS Energy's Performance and Investment Committee and the People, Culture and Remuneration Committee.

-In March 2026 he was appointed as Acting Interim CEO of CS Energy on a temporary basis while recruitment is underway for a new Chief Executive Officer.
-Tony has taken a temporary Leave of Absence from the CS Energy Board (and Board committees of which he is a member) for the period he is acting in the role of interim CEO.
+On 27 March 2026 he was appointed as Acting CEO of CS Energy on a temporary basis while recruitment is underway for a new Chief Executive Officer.
+Tony has taken a temporary Leave of Absence from the CS Energy Board (and Board committees of which he is a member) for the period he is acting in the CEO role.

 Chief Operating Officer